lexnederbragt/MBV3070-H19/2_Flow_Control.md

 Question: what would you need to change in order for this piece of code to print out "Sign must be zero" and "Have an nice day"?

-Also note, Python uses ''indentation'' to delimit code blocks.
-The **indentation** above is NOT just to make things look pretty - it tells Python what the body of the if-statement is.
+Also note, Python uses **indentation** to delimit code blocks.
+The indentation above is NOT just to make things look pretty - it tells Python what the body of the if-statement is.
 This is true whenever we create any code blocks.

 ### Task: GCdecider.py - Figuring out if a DNA string has more or less than 50 % GC content.